Clues on the presence and segregation of very massive stars in the Sunburst Lyman-continuum cluster at z=2.37: Initial models

 \section{Initial models}

-As described in Section \ref{sec:obs vs models}, we compare the X-Shooter and MUSE spectroscopic observations with the BPASS models at different ages (1.5 Myr, 2 Myr, and 2.5 Myr).
-We narrow our models to the mentioned age range since the predicted age of the cluster is higher than 1.5 Myr (inferred from \nivblue\ emission line) and the lifetime of the VMS is about 2.5 Myr \citep{martins2022}.
-We started with the BPASS which has an upper mass limit of 100 \msun\ and added 236.56 stars in the 100 - 175 \msun\ mass range and 60.30 stars in the mass range 175 -- 225 \msun.
-Resulting models (at different ages) are shown in \ref{appendix_VMS_full_contribution}; all models produce significantly strong spectroscopic features characteristic of the presence of VMS.
-To better match models with observations, we decreased the numbers of the VMS and the final results are presented in Section \ref{sec:VMS} (Figure. \ref{obs_VS_models_150} and \ref{obs_VS_models}).
+As described in Section \ref{sec:obs vs models}, we compared the X-shooter and MUSE spectroscopic observations with the BPASS models at different ages (1.5 Myr, 2 Myr, and 2.5 Myr).
+We narrowed our models to the mentioned age range because the predicted age of the cluster exceeds 1.5 Myr (inferred from the \nivblue\ emission line) and the lifetime of the VMS is about 2.5 Myr \citep{martins2022}.
+We started with the BPASS that has an upper mass limit of 100 \msun\ and added 236.56 stars in the 100 - 175 \msun\ mass range and 60.30 stars in the mass range 175 -- 225 \msun.
+The resulting models (at different ages) are shown in Fig. \ref{appendix_VMS_full_contribution}.
+All models produce significantly strong spectroscopic features that are characteristic of VMS.
+To better match models with observations, we decreased the numbers of the VMS, and the final results are presented in Section \ref{sec:VMS} (Figs. \ref{obs_VS_models_150} and \ref{obs_VS_models}).

 \end{appendix}